cokelaer/bioservices/bioservices/doc/source/quickstart.rst

 ================

 With this module, you can map an ID from a database to another one.
-For instance to convert the uniprotKB ID into KEGG ID, use:
+For instance to convert the UniProtKB ID into KEGG ID, use:

 .. doctest::